-The John Wick house, as many call it, is so popular that it’s even made an appearance in the online video game Fortnite, in time for the release of John Wick: Parabellum, the third movie in the series.
+John Wick’s house, both by real design and on-screen fame, has become so popular that it’s even made an appearance in the online video game Fortnite, timed along with the release of John Wick: Parabellum, the third movie in the series.

 More homes from movies

 Is it Real?
 The Futuristic, Secluded House in the Movie ‘Ex Machina’